 "OK, what did she say?"

 “Angel told me that the Albanians have completely infiltrated the Chicago PD and the local FBI.
-They have access to every cell phone conversation, every text messages or email we send, every file on our computerss, every security cameras around the city.
+They have access to every cell phone conversation, text messages, email, computer files, and security cameras around the city.
 They know our every move."

-David sat back in his chair, drumming his fingers on the edge of the table.
+David sat back in his chair, drumming his fingers on the table's edge.

 "That's quite a claim she's making.
 I imagine that our computer people will say it's BS.
 What else did she say?"

 "She gave me this," Mac said, handing him her printed notes.